 With the exception of the crocodile (and I will not give that away) what amused the young people in the audience the most was the no-nonsense dropping dead of a fairy every time anyone dared to say they didn’t believe in them.
 Black comedy at its best, and always a sure-fire winner with children.

 Brigham wants the families enjoying this Derby Christmas show to leave with huge smiles on their faces, a desire to return to the theatre and most of all the thought that they should cherish each other.
-I am sure they do all three.
+I am sure they will do all three.

 The cast are Jack Brett as Peter Pan; Julian Capolei as John/Curley/Starkey; Neal Craig as Captain Hook/Mr Darling/Nibs; Elizabeth Eves as Mrs Darling/Tiger Lily/Jukes; Ru Hamilton as Michael/Tootles/Cecco; Jack Quarton as Nana/Slighty/Smee; Esme Sears as Tinkerbell/Tinkerpirate and Sally Ann Staunton as Wendy.